 In summary, bridging the gap between school and home is critical to supporting student achievement — no matter the student’s age, economic status, or native language.
 Although students spend the majority of their time at school each day, the role of parents, family, and community in student learning is not to be underestimated.
 Teachers and parents must work together to lay the foundations of strong values, positive communication, and lifelong learning both in school and at home, and move forward using effective communications strategies as a means of growing those values.

-Learn more about how TransACT’s suite of solutions can enhance your student success initiatives.
+Learn more about how TransACT’s Parent Notices can enhance your student success initiatives.